CaptainCone/CPPCodeExampleAlexMace/README.md

 # CPPCodeExampleAlexMace
-An example of C++ code from a university project.
+An example of C++ code from a university project written in April-May 2020.
 This piece of work was awarded 16.5/20 available marks (82.5% or a high first class).
 For the module C++ overall I was awarded 89/100 (a high first class).

 This is not the repository that this project was built in so there is no branch/version history.